SongtaoLiu0823/SongtaoLiu0823.github.io/README.md

 Hi, this is Songtao.
 I'm currently a third-year Ph.D. student advised by [Prof. Peng Liu](https://s2.ist.psu.edu/pliu/) at Penn State.
 I obtained my B.S. from School of Data Science at Fudan University.
 My research focuses on machine learning, generative AI, and large language models.

-**To prospective collaborators: If you want to work with me, please make solid contributions so that we can maintain a healthy and long-term collaboration relationship.**

 **I'm looking for an internship this fall and full-time positions in the industry (or maybe academia), please contact me if you are interested in my research.**

 ## Publications & Preprints